yao177/ollama-cpu/README.md

 ```

 If you monitor the CPU usage, for example, with [htop](https://htop.dev/), you would see the high CPU usage

+You can deploy the Ollama web UI to chat with it directly.
+There are many tools available, but I won't recommend any specific one.

 ## Use case